Aspire to Excellence

 ⋅ to get used to the Bahá'í Writings in a progressive way.
 Some quotations are difficult to understand at first but with practice and explanation of the vocabulary, they will gradually get used to this kind of writing.

-The teachers and the parents have to constantly reinforce the idea that the process of acquiring knowledge is not sufficient.
+Teachers and parents have to constantly reinforce the idea that the process of acquiring knowledge is not sufficient.
 This knowledge has to be transformed into action.
 If we do not apply the teachings to our life, daily study has no purpose.

 ISBN:1-896331-75-0 or 9781896331751 | WMPub# 1011 | 6" x 9"